-- Parent Education: Offer classes at least quarterly during the CYS Orientation Training and through Army Community Service.
-Regularly scheduled classes include some of the following (1) child growth and development (2) special needs awareness, (3) character counts, (4) baby sign language and (5) child guidance techniques. - Parent Advisory Group: The PAG is a parent/guardian forum that meets at least quarterly to discuss current issues and offer recommendations for CYS program and service improvements.
-Parent/Guardians concerns are channeled through the program director to the installation commander for review and disposition. - Family Conferences: Provide parents/guardians a formal means of communicating with those who provide direct care to their children on a regular basis.
-It offers a great opportunity for Parents/Guardians to learn up to date community news and program information while discussing their child's/youth's developmental progress.
-Family conferences are held at least twice per year in the Child Development Centers.
+- Parent Education: Offer classes at least quarterly during the CYS Services Orientation Training and through Army Community Service.
+Regularly scheduled classes include some of the following (1) child growth and development (2) special needs awareness, (3) character counts, (4) baby sign language and (5) child guidance techniques. - Family Advisory Council (FAC): The FAC is a parent/guardian forum that meets at least quarterly to discuss current issues and offer recommendations for CYS Services program and service improvements.
+Parent/Guardians concerns are channeled through the program director to the installation commander for review and disposition. - Parent Conferences: Provide parents/guardians a formal means of communicating with those who provide direct care to their children on a regular basis.
+It offers a great opportunity for Parent/Guardians to learn up to date community news and program information while discussing their child's/youth's developmental progress.

-Mission Related Extended Hours: Provided at no additional cost for short term child care (generally up to 3 hours/day) CYS childcare programs support patrons that have mission requirements, mobilization, deployment, contingency or TDY responsibilities after normal duty hours.
+Mission Related Extended Hours: Provided at no additional cost for short term child care (generally up to 3 hours/day) CYS Services childcare programs support patrons that have mission requirements, mobilization, deployment, contingency or TDY responsibilities after normal duty hours.
 Child Development Centers (CDC) supports unit requirements for childcare during training exercises, and alerts to the extent possible.
 CDC operating hours for full-day care will reflect installation variable duty hours.
 Other childcare programs provided for extended hours are FCC Extended Hours and Long Term Care homes, trained CDC baby-sitters, and Army Community Services foster homes as well as available off-post options.
 Extended hours per operations are according to the Installation's Child Youth Operations Plan (ICOP).

 Families are not charged for approved Army mission related extended hours care.
 Families must provide written validation confirming the mission related extended hours care.
-The Soldier's Unit/Sponsor's Supervisor will provide documentation to qualify for approved mission-related extended hours care to the center based program staff or FCC Provider.
-Extended duty hours care is generally up to three hours/day.
+The Soldier's Unit/Sponsor's Supervisor will provide documentation to qualify for approved mission related extended hours care to the center based program staff or FCC Provider.
+Extended duty hours care is generally up to 3 hours/day.

 After Hour Care: Children/youth must be picked up by posted closing time.
 When a Child/youth is left at the site past closing, staff will attempt to contact the parent/guardian using all telephone numbers provided, to include the emergency release designees.
-If there are no positive responses to these calls, and the child/youth has not been picked up within 1 hour of posted closing time, CYS will follow local Standing Operating Procedures to address alternate childcare placement.
+If there are no positive responses to these calls, and the child/youth has not been picked up within 1 hour of posted closing time, CYS Services will develop local Standing Operation Procedures to address alternate childcare placement.

-PART 4: PAYMENTS AND REFUNDS
+CHAPTER 4: PAYMENTS AND REFUNDS

 Joint Base Location: At Joint Base locations where Army is the supporting Service, non-Army Families are not eligible for deployment support services fee reductions unless reimbursed by the supported Service.
-At Joint Base locations where the Army is supported by another Service, Army Families are eligible for deployment fee reductions, which are reimbursed to the supporting Service.
+At Joint Base locations where the Army is supported by another Service, Army Families are eligible for deployment fee reductions, which are reimbursed to the supporting Service